How to Follow Through on Goals (4-Phase Framework)

 The point is to shift the cost-benefit math.
 When quitting is frictionless, your brain will choose it every time the goal gets uncomfortable.
 Protection adds friction to quitting.

 Quick check: which phase are you currently in?
 If your goal is less than two weeks old, focus on Anchor.
-If it’s 2-4 weeks old and struggling, you need Protect.
+If it is 2 to 4 weeks old and struggling, you need Protect.
 If motivation is fading after a month, Readjust is your next move.

-How to Follow Through When Motivation Fades in the Messy Middle
+How to Follow Through on Goals When Motivation Fades in the Messy Middle

 Pro Tip